 Claimed Peak Demand Savings

-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

 The EUL for this measure is 11 years, according to the California Database of Energy Efficiency Resources (DEER 2014).
 This measure life is consistent with the residential air infiltration measure in the Texas TRM.